 It’s common for you to meet the inspector at the house at the end of the inspection so he can go over the report in person.
 Stay calm during this.
 Property inspectors are by nature very detailed individuals and not known for their delivery or bedside manner.
 You will likely get a very long report with room by room items that have been identified as possible issues.

+Inspection reports can intimidate first-time buyers by the sheer volume of items.
+Typically, the report will include a summary of important items at the end.
 This is where you should focus your attention so you aren’t overwhelmed.
 Take special note of foundation issues, electrical systems, plumbing systems, water intrusions, and other systems related issues.

 At this point in the process, you can normally terminate the contract if you choose to do so.
 This will likely be your last opportunity to get out of the contract.
 Don’t panic.
 The inspection will trigger a second round of negotiations.
 You can submit a list of things to be repaired or a cash sum to repair them yourself.
 The seller can again choose to accept the repair addendum, reject it and terminate the contract, or submit a counteroffer.